Mandy (2018 film): Children of the New Dawn

+Mandy

-The next morning, Red fetches his crossbow from his friend Caruthers, who also provides him with freshly crafted bolts and information on the Black Skulls.
-Caruthers explains that the Black Skulls were former drug couriers who became sadomasochists after they consumed a bad batch of LSD.
-Before Red leaves, Caruthers warns him that his odds of survival are poor, but Red strives to hunt down the bikers after forging a battle axe.
-He shoots one with his crossbow and runs him down, but crashes his car and is captured in the process.
+Red reinforces his determination by forging a battle axe.
+He shoots a biker with his crossbow and runs him down, but the biker crashes his car and Red is captured in the process.
 At their hideout, Red breaks free from his restraints and kills the rest of the bikers.
-As he investigates their hideout, he consumes some of their drugs, causing him to instantly and severely hallucinate.
+As he investigates their hideout, he ingests some of their drugs, causing him to instantly and severely hallucinate.

-Seeking out a radio tower he envisioned earlier, Red encounters The Chemist, a mysterious drug manufacturer, who tells him where to find the Children of the New Dawn.
-At their makeshift wooden church in a quarry, Red kills Brothers Swan, Hanker, and Klopek, but spares the life of Sister Lucy.
+Following the images in his visions, Red finds The Chemist, the person who made the Black Skulls' LSD.
+After telepathically understanding what the cult did to Red and Mandy, the Chemist tells him where to find them.
+At their makeshift wooden church in a quarry, Red kills the cult members one by one in increasingly brutal fashion.
 In the tunnels beneath the church, Red finds Mother Marlene and decapitates her.
 He then confronts Sand, taunting him by throwing Marlene's severed head at him before crushing his skull.
 He sets Sand's body and the church on fire before driving away.
-As Red drives, he starts envisioning Mandy in the passenger seat of his car, while the landscape behind him now appears fantastical and otherworldly.
+As Red drives, he hallucinates Mandy smiling in the passenger seat of his car, while the landscape behind him now appears fantastical and otherworldly.

 Cast

 Production

 On June 7, 2017, Nicolas Cage was announced as the star of the film.
 Production used the Arri Alexa camera, coupled with the Panavision anamorphic format, to achieve the film's old-school atmosphere.
+The filming faced scheduling difficulties because Cage broke his ankle while working on another project, and cinematographer Benjamin Loeb joined the project only two weeks before principal photography began.
+Director Panos Cosmatos provided Loeb with various films as sources of visual inspiration to use for the film, including The Hitcher, Days of Thunder, Revenge, Psycho III, Fist of the North Star, and Cobra.

+The forest scenes were shot in the High Fens in Belgium.
+The cabin that Red and Mandy live in was constructed by the crew on the site of an unused Boy Scout pavilion.
+The lairs of the Black Skulls and Children of the New Dawn made use of an abandoned house outside of Chaudfontaine.
+The chainsaw battle was shot in a quarry outside of Bévercé.
+The weapon forged by Red in the film was based on the "F" from the logo for extreme metal band Celtic Frost.
+The song "Starless" by the English progressive rock band King Crimson plays over the opening credits.
+It is taken from their 1974 album Red, which is also the name of Cage's character.

 Legion M, an entertainment studio that allows fans to invest in and be part of the creation of films, was a production partner for Mandy and hosted a panel discussion featuring director Panos Cosmatos and others at the Sundance Film Festival in 2018.
 Cage made a surprise appearance at the event.

-The weapon forged by Red was based on the “F” from the logo for extreme metal band Celtic Frost.

-The song "Starless" by the English progressive rock band King Crimson plays over the opening credits.
-It is taken from their 1974 album Red, which is also the name of Cage's character.